Aristotle: Logic

-With the Prior Analytics, Aristotle is credited with the earliest study of formal logic, and his conception of it was the dominant form of Western logic until 19th-century advances in mathematical logic.
-Kant stated in the Critique of Pure Reason that with Aristotle logic reached its completion.
+With the Prior Analytics, Aristotle is credited with the earliest systematic study of logic, and his conception of it was the dominant form of Western logic until 19th-century advances in mathematical logic.
+Kant even stated in the Critique of Pure Reason that with Aristotle, logic reached its completion.

 Organon

-What is today called Aristotelian logic with its types of syllogism (methods of logical argument), Aristotle himself would have labelled "analytics".
-The term "logic" he reserved to mean dialectics.
 Most of Aristotle's work is probably not in its original form, because it was most likely edited by students and later lecturers.
 The logical works of Aristotle were compiled into a set of six books called the Organon around 40 BC by Andronicus of Rhodes or others among his followers.
 The books are: